yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/transactions-performance-ysql.md

 ---
-title: Performance Tuning of Transactions in YSQL
+title: Performance Tuning Transactions in YSQL
-headerTitle: Performance Tuning
+headerTitle: Performance tuning in YSQL
-linkTitle: Performance Tuning
+linkTitle: Performance tuning
-description: Learn how to use speed up Transactions in YSQL on YugabyteDB.
+description: Learn how to speed up Transactions in YSQL on YugabyteDB.
 menu:
   preview:
     identifier: transactions-performance-ysql